galamiram/nadctl/SPOTIFY_SETUP.md

 # Spotify Integration Setup Guide

-This guide will help you set up Spotify integration with your NAD Audio Controller TUI using the secure PKCE (Proof Key for Code Exchange) flow.
+This guide will help you set up Spotify integration with your NAD Audio Controller TUI, including **device selection and casting** to Chromecast, computers, speakers, and other Spotify Connect devices using the secure PKCE (Proof Key for Code Exchange) flow.

 ## Prerequisites

-1. **Spotify Premium Account** - Required for controlling playback
+1. **Spotify Premium Account** - Required for controlling playback and casting to devices
 2. **Spotify Application** - You need to create a Spotify app to get a Client ID

 ## Why PKCE Flow?